 Commercial auto insurance is required in Florida for any vehicles used solely for work purposes.

-Cyber liability insurance covers the cost of dealing with a data breach or malicious software attack.
+Cyber insurance, also called cyber liability, covers the cost of dealing with a data breach or malicious software attack.